mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 The Vargr are descended from carnivore/chaser stock; genetically engineered by the Ancients circa –300,000 from the genus Canis.
 The carnivores were transplanted from Terra to Lair/Grnouf in the Provence sector.
 Although the Vargr were artifi cially developed, a certain amount of evolution and natural selection took place as the species adapted to the conditions on Lair without further manipulation by the Ancients.

-Male Vargr typically weigh 60 kilograms and stand 1.6 metres high.
-Females tend to be smaller and average 1.5 metres in height and weigh 55 kilograms.
+Male Vargr typically weigh 60 kilograms and stand 1.6 meters high.
+Females tend to be smaller and average 1.5 meters in height and weigh 55 kilograms.

 The Vargr bear a close resemblance to their canine ancestry, as can be seen by their muzzle, tail and fur.
 The latter covers their entire body and can be found in a variety of colours.
 The most common colour is grey but it is not uncommon to see Vargr with brown, black or even red fur.
 Fur colour is partly determined by climate with those from colder regions displaying a greater variety of colours than those from warmer climates.
 Parents from different climates will often result in their offspring having patterned fur with the stronger bloodline being the most dominant colour.
 Tail characteristics such as length and bushiness also vary greatly between Vargr from different ethnic backgrounds.